IVSoftware/maui-nested-notify/README.md

 > I don’t have a deep understanding of how everything works yet

 In essence, all that's really being said when something is an observable object is that it implements `INotifyPropertyChanged`, and it's trivial to do this directly.
-Perhaps it will demystify things a little to show how one might implement an observable `Text` property without the toolkit.
+Perhaps it will demystify things to see how one might implement an observable `Text` property without the toolkit.

 ```
 class ObservableObjectFromScratch : INotifyPropertyChanged